Newcastleton Community First Responders, a registered Scottish Charity SC037944

-The village of Newcastleton lies in a remote valley about 20 miles north of Carlisle just over the border into Scotland in the Liddesdale Valley.
-It has an overall population of approximately 1600 people and covers over 400 square miles of rough border land.
+The village of Newcastleton lies in a remote valley 20 miles north of Carlisle just over the border into Scotland in the Liddesdale Valley.
+The valley has an overall population of approximately 1600 people and covers over 400 square miles of rough borderland.

-The First Responders can then begin vital life saving first aid before the ambulance arrives, increasing the patients chances of survival.
+Responders are recruited from the area in which they live enabling them to attend the scene of an emergency in a short time, often arriving well before the emergency services.
+First Responders can then begin vital life saving first aid before the ambulance arrives, increasing the patient’s chances of survival.

 Interested in becoming a First Responder?

 If you think that you could be a good First Responder and are interested in joining us, please contact the Co-ordinator, Mrs Katrina Skelton on 013873 75709 for more details.